L. Brooks Patterson

-Lewis Brooks Patterson (January 4, 1939 – August 3, 2019) was an American lawyer and politician who served as County Executive of Oakland County, Michigan from 1992 until his death in 2019.
-He was known as a pioneer of the success of Oakland County and its AAA bond rating.
+Lewis Brooks Patterson (January 4, 1939 – August 3, 2019) was an American lawyer and politician who served as County Executive of Oakland County, Michigan, from 1992 until his death in 2019.
+While often controversial, he was known for the success of Oakland County and its AAA bond rating.

 Education

 Born in Detroit, Michigan, Patterson graduated from the University of Detroit Jesuit High School and Academy in 1957.
 He served in the United States Army from 1962 to 1964.
 He received a Bachelor's degree from the University of Detroit, and his Juris Doctor in 1967 from its law school.
 In 2005, he was Alumnus of the Year at his alma mater.

 Career

+Following Patterson's graduation from the University of Detroit, Patterson relocated to Oakland County.
+Eventually, he opened a law practice in Pontiac, where he took segregationist advocate Irene McCabe as a client.
+During his time representing Irene McCabe, he became a vocal and polarizing advocate against integration in Pontiac schools.

-Following 16 years as the Prosecutor of Oakland County, he was elected in 1992 to the office of County Executive.
+Following 16 years as the prosecutor of Oakland County, he was elected in 1992 to the office of county executive.
 He was re-elected to a sixth term in 2012.

-During his years as County Executive, Patterson faced serious health problems, twice undergoing surgery to place stents to control blood flow and, in August 2012, being severely injured as the passenger in a car crash when his Cadillac was T-boned by a Volkswagen test car.
+During his years as county executive, Patterson faced serious health problems, twice undergoing surgery to place stents to control blood flow and, in August 2012, being severely injured as the passenger in a car crash when his Cadillac was T-boned by a Volkswagen test car.
 The incident left him hospitalized for a month and then placed in a medical facility for physical rehabilitation.
 His driver was paralyzed.
 While in care in October 2012, Patterson dismissed claims that his injuries left him unfit to serve if reelected.
-Patterson sometimes used a wheelchair due to the injuries he suffered in the accident.
+Patterson often used a wheelchair due to the injuries he suffered in the accident.
 In March 2019 Patterson revealed he has stage 4 pancreatic cancer, and would not seek re-election the following year.